HEAL Strategic Planning

 - June 2025: NINDS and NIDA jointly finalize and publish the NIH HEAL Initiative Strategic Plan.

-NIH invites the research community and people with lived experience with pain to provide input on the research priorities in a series of public workshops.
-Please join us and make your voice heard.
+The NIH HEAL Initiative invited the research community and people with lived experience with pain to provide input on HEAL pain research priorities in a series of public workshops.
+Learn more below about previous workshops and watch the recordings of the workshops.